Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9
+**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9 (high)

 **Mitigation**: Tape wires to floor and lay sensibly (not across the middle of the room).
 If necessary, attach something brightly coloured so that cables are clearly visible.
 Ask children to put down cups of water before interacting with blower.
 Follow electrical parts RA.

-**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3
+**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3 (low)

 <br/>

 ### **Hazard**: Ping pong balls

 **Description**: Slip hazard from ping-pong balls.
 Risk of child injuring mouth from falling over with a straw in his/her mouth.
-Also, children are liable to run across people s paths after escaped ping pong balls, which can lead to accidents.
+Also, children are liable to run across people's paths after escaped ping pong balls, which can lead to accidents.

 **Affected People**: All

-**Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8
+**Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8 (high)

 **Mitigation**: Keep track of where the ping pong balls are and do not leave them on the floor.
-Get the kids to sit down if possible when playing with the ping pong balls so that they don t run around with the straws in their mouths and fall over.
+Get the kids to sit down if possible when playing with the ping pong balls so that they don't run around with the straws in their mouths and fall over.
 Encourage them not to chase balls.
 Do not allow young children to take straws away with them after experiment.

-**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4
+**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4 (medium)

 <br/>